-- Train frontline and other key staff on: - -Awareness of type of language services available - -How staff and/or LEP customers can obtain these services - -How to respond to LEP callers - -How to respond to correspondence from LEPs - -How to respond to LEPs in person - -How to document LEP needs - Continue to provide telephone interpretation for basic transit questions and trip planning assistance using Language Line Services. - Identify routes serving areas with high concentrations of LEP individuals using 2015 American Community Survey census data. (please see map on page 16) - · Continue to provide education, training, and tools for social service providers. - · Continue to provide diversity awareness training to employees. - · Continue partnerships and work closely with community organizations that serve LEP populations. - Ensure that "Non-English" language cards remain available for Operators, Customer Service Representatives and Supervisors. - · Continue providing use of in-person interpreter services, for public meetings upon request.. - · Continue to track and record use of language services. - Routinely assess whether existing language services are meeting the needs of LEP customers. (ex.
+- Train frontline and other key staff on: - -Awareness of type of language services available - -How staff and/or LEP customers can obtain these services - -How to respond to LEP callers - -How to respond to correspondence from LEPs - -How to respond to LEPs in person - -How to document LEP needs - Continue to provide telephone interpretation for basic transit questions and trip planning assistance using Language Line Services. - Identify routes serving areas with high concentrations of LEP individuals using 2016-2020 American Community Survey census data. (please see map on page 17) - Continue to provide education, training, and tools for social service providers. - Continue to provide diversity awareness training to employees. - Continue partnerships and work closely with community organizations that serve LEP populations. - Ensure that "Non-English" language cards remain available for Operators, Customer Service Representatives and Supervisors. - Continue providing use of in-person interpreter services, for public meetings upon request.. - Continue to track and record use of language services. - Routinely assess whether existing language services are meeting the needs of LEP customers. (ex.
 Tracking language line usage).

-- · Seek feedback from LEP organizations and customers on KT's Language Implementation Plan. - · Maintain list of KT bilingual staff. - Provide copies of the most commonly asked transit questions in Spanish and Tagalog for Customer Service Representatives and Operators. - · Put language line link, as well as deaf and hard of hearing services on Kitsap Transit's website. - Create signage in multiple languages informing LEP clients about the telephone language line and post in key locations. - · Continue to identify critical documents for translation and work towards a more inclusive print translation. - Printed Materials - -Have all primary public information printed materials translated to Spanish and critical documents translated into Tagalog as well.
+- Seek feedback from LEP organizations and customers on KT's Language Implementation Plan. - Maintain list of KT bilingual staff. - Provide copies of the most commonly asked transit questions in Spanish and Tagalog for Customer Service Representatives and Operators. - Put language line link, as well as deaf and hard of hearing services on Kitsap Transit's website. - Create signage in multiple languages informing LEP clients about the telephone language line and post in key locations. - Continue to identify critical documents for translation and work towards a more inclusive print translation. - Printed Materials - -Have all primary public information printed materials translated to Spanish and critical documents translated into Tagalog as well. - Website - -Have a section on KT's website that offers translation assistance and critical documents available in Spanish and Tagalog - Increase the visibility of Title VI nondiscrimination statements available at transit centers and administrative office Include Tagalog on signage as new interior cards are ordered.